Key Elements Of Plus500 Fees

 Why Do Some Forex Brokers Charge Commissions?

 The main way a forex broker makes money is similar to a currency exchange business at an airport with a different rate charged to buy back the currency or sell the currency to an individual.
-The difference between these rates is know as the spread.
+The difference between these rates is known as the spread.
 The issue though with a spread is that unless they are fixed (which Easy Forex Offers) they can widen and shorten every hour and day.
-This makes trading costs inconsistent which can difficult for frequent traders working on systems.
+This makes online trading costs inconsistent which can difficult for frequent traders working on systems.

 To minimise spreads and make trading costs more consistent when forex trading, commissions were introduced.
 By having a set percentage fee based on volume the spreads can be reduced and in some rare circumstances can even be 0 pips.
 It is debatable if commission brokers result in lower overall fees so traders choose a mix of options based on their trading styles.

 There are a handful of additional fees Plus500 charge when trading forex, CFDs, cryptocurrencies or other instruments:

 When traders hold positions over an hour (which is indicated within the plus500 trading platform ‘instrument detail section’) a premium fee is applied.
 This covers the funding costs associated with the leverage (300:1) Plus 500 offers.
 The time of market close is also shown within the forex platform within the details page to provide greater transparency.

 A premium is three times higher if held over the weekend.
 This means a position is opened on a Friday (or earlier) and not closed until the following Monday or later.
 It’s critical therefore to ensure when forex trading position is closed or the fees are known when choosing to hold a position.